Variance of operators and derivations: Commutators of functions of subnormal operators

 In general, the Lipschitz type condition in Theorem \ref{th65} can be replaced by a similar, but less restrictive condition, which involves a regular modulus of continuity $\omega$ in the sense of \cite[p.
 175]{St} (instead of just $\omega(t)=t^{\alpha}$) such that $\int_0^1\omega(r)/r\, dr<\infty$.
 (There exists an appropriate version of Whitney's extension theorem \cite[p.
 194]{St}.)
-But probably even this is to restrictive, for we do not need any requirements about $\partial g$ of the extension $g$ (only requirements about $\dbar g$).
-Thus, at least in cases when $K$ has a nice boundary, it is worthwhile to try a more direct way of extending functions.
-We will only consider the case $K\subseteq\br$, from which the result can be generalized to sets bounded by sufficiently regular Jordan curves.
+But probably even this is too restrictive, for we do not need any requirements about $\partial g$ of the extension $g$ (only requirements about $\dbar g$).